grotius-cnc/skynet_robot_control_rtos_ethercat/README.md

 This software is designed to be running in a RealTime environment.

-The software is configured to control a robot over Ethercat and preview the robot position in the cad "opencascade" screen.
+The software is configured to control a robot over Ethercat and preview the robot position in the cad "opencascade" screen with increadable fast responce time's like the Unreal Game Engine !

 The operating system i use is Debian Ethercat RTos 64 bit. https://github.com/grotius-cnc/LINUX_RTOS